Join the quickly-expanding, ever-changing, and essential field of Information Technology.

 This course is considered a prerequisite and may be waived through transfer of equivalent lower division coursework or demonstrated workplace knowledge.

 - ITS310: Introduction to Computer-Based SystemsThis course is an in-depth study of personal computer hardware, peripherals, and interfaces.
 It prepares students for the Essentials portion of the CompTIA A+ certification exam.
 Students are prepared to diagnose, troubleshoot, and maintain personal computer systems.
 It also provides a detailed overview of common peripheral devices and discusses how to connect them to personal computers.
 A simulated lab environment is incorporated into the course.

-- ITS315: Introduction to NetworksOverview of computer networks including operating systems, networks, the Internet and information system design, and the roles and responsibilities of technology professionals.
-It prepares students for CompTIA Network+ and Testout Network Pro certification exams.
+- ITS315: Introduction to NetworksThis course provides an overview of computer networks including operating systems, networks, the internet and information system design, and the roles and responsibilities of technology professionals.
+Students are prepared for CompTIA Network+ and Testout Network Pro certification exams.
 Students also learn about wireless network and network security, and develop the ability to diagnose and troubleshoot common networking problem and issues.

 - ITS350: Information Systems and SecurityEducation in the need for security, planning, cryptology, and security technologies.
 Prepares students for CompTIA Security+ certification exam.

 - ITS410: Database ManagementThis course teaches students to design, implement, and use database management systems.
-Students will gain an working knowledge of available software packages, concepts of query languages, software integration services, and security considerations.
+Students gain a working knowledge of available software packages, concepts of query languages, software integration services, and security considerations.
 Students will also learn fundamentals of structured query language (SQL) in developing common queries and reports.
 (This course is also offered through CBE.
 Credits earned using this option will appear on transcripts with an "EX" suffix.)

 - ITS430: Network Enterprise SolutionsAddresses practical methods for analyzing business problems and designing large-scale software solutions using object-oriented solutions.
 This course prepares students for the Microsoft Windows Server 2012 Enterprise Administrator certification exam.